verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 You might have heard or read of [native lazy-loading](https://web.dev/native-lazy-loading/) coming to the web.
 Cool, isn't it?
 As of May 2020, it's supported in Chrome, Firefox, Edge, Opera, and _behind a flag_ in Safari.

-So browser support isn't ready yet, but in case you want to try it in your browser, you could do [hybrid lazy-loading](https://www.smashingmagazine.com/2019/05/hybrid-lazy-loading-progressive-migration-native/) setting the `use_native` option of vanilla-lazyload to `true`.
+So browser 100% support isn't quite there, but in case you want to try enable it on supported browsers, you could go for [hybrid lazy-loading](https://www.smashingmagazine.com/2019/05/hybrid-lazy-loading-progressive-migration-native/) by setting the `use_native` option of vanilla-lazyload to `true`.

 ```js
 new LazyLoad({